TechExeter/conference-2021/_speakers/ian-russell.md

  - softwaresolved
 # linkedin: not-supplied
 takeaways:
- - Why tools and skill selection are critical part of a successful DataOps project
+ - What is DataOps
- - How the Microsoft ecosystem can be used to deliver DataOps
+ - Understand how DataOps can add value to not just your own efficiencies but increase customer experience
- - The opportunities and possibilities DataOps can provide
+ - What ‘value pipeline’ means in practice

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---